kavun/kavun.github.io/_posts/2021-04-14-creating-a-command-based-cli-in-powershell.md

 ## Validate the commands

-To enable these ad-hoc command names (without the default `-` prefix that Powershell params normally require), we can use a combination of `ValidateSet` and `Parameter(Position=0)` attributes on the script's first `param`.
+To enable these ad-hoc command names (without the default `-` prefix that PowerShell params normally require), we can use a combination of `ValidateSet` and `Parameter(Position=0)` attributes on the script's first `param`.

 **[1-validate.ps1](https://github.com/kavun/ps-cli/blob/main/1-validate.ps1)**
 ```ps1